 Ships in class: 1

-Operations and defensive systems are planned to be a mix of western, Russian, and indeginous Indian systems, like a number of other Indian naval vessels.
+Operations and defensive systems are planned to be a mix of western, Russian, and indeginous Indian systems.

 In 2010, because of cost overruns construction on the Vikramaditya was stopped until a new deal was reached between Russia and India.
 After intensive negotiations, the Indian government agreed to pay a total of $2.3 billion for the carrier and initial airwing.
 In early 2011 she was officially launched and in March 2011 she underwent mooring trials.
 She began intial sea trials June 5, 2012, and completed those trials off the Russian coast in early September 2012.
 She completed aircraft qualification and landing tests, with the first actual trap on deck by a Mig-29K came in early August 2012.
 She was scheduled to be handed over to the Indian Navy in December of 2012, but due to problems with 3-4 of her boilers (which did not impact air ops) involving the fire bricks, she was unable to reach or maintain her top speed and had to undergo yard time in Russia to resolve the issue.

 The intial contract with India called for 16 aircraft to be delivered.
 Russia delivered the first four MiG-29K aircraft - two single seat fighters and two twin seat trainers - under contract to India in February 2009 and a batch of Indian Navy pilots started six months training on the aircraft in Russia.
 The MiG-29Ks were certified by Russian pilots taking off from the Russian carrier, Kuznetsov.
 The four aircraft were test flown from the Russian aircraft carrier Admiral Kuznetsov by Russian pilots on September 28-29, 2009.

 A second lot of four MiG-29K and one lot of MiG29KUBs were delivered to India in May 2011 along with a simulator and other technical equipment.
 On August 2, 2011, CEO of MiG corporation Sergei Korotkov told Interfax news agency that a total of 11 MiG-29Ks had been delivered to India so far.

 "From the first contract for 16 jets which included 12 single seater MiG-29K and two double seater trainer-cum -fighter MiG-29KUB, we have already delivered 11 fighters, including 9 single seater and 2 double seater jets to the Indian Navy," CEO of MiG, Sergei Korotkov, said.